 What is an SFTP Server and Why do You Need One?

-An SFTP Server is software that you deploy in an Internet-facing location so that you can host or receive files for secure file exchanges with your clients, customers, suppliers, and other business partners.
+An SFTP Server is software that you deploy in an internet-facing location so that you can host or receive files for secure file exchanges with your clients, customers, suppliers, and other business partners.
 External entities connect to your server using any standard SFTP client, using strong authentication and the highest levels of security.
 SFTP is the best choice for file exchanges because it supports the highest levels of security for one- or two-factor authentication, data encryption, and integrity verification.
-SFTP is also a universal protocol, available on any platform from Windows, Linux, and MacOS to mainframes, IoT, and cloud storage providers.
+SFTP is also a universal protocol, available on any platform from Windows, Linux, MacOS, mainframes, IoT, and cloud storage providers.
 Furthermore, SFTP is a firewall-friendly protocol, requiring only one hole in the firewall to support all file transfer operations (no more headaches with FTP port ranges!).

 An SFTP server supports information security and data privacy compliance programs such as HIPAA / HITECH, SOX, GLBA, GDPR, DPA, and PCI-DSS, as well as business-to-business file transfers requiring compliance with organizational standards.

 Video walk-through with our CEO; Greg Hoffer

 installation and configuration of the Coviant Software Edge Gateway, and the Diplomat MFT SFTP Server